 - etc., etc.

-The bottom line to this list is we tend to tar all other folks having whatever characteristics defines that group with the same brush and then resenting, opposing, shunning, even overtly persecuting those who we’ve just painted with it while having a total disregard for their actual individual guilt or innocence.
+The bottom line is we tend to tar all other folks who are not “us” or having whatever characteristics defines that group with the same brush and then resenting, opposing, shunning, even overtly persecuting those who we’ve just painted with it while having a total disregard for their actual individual guilt or innocence.
 Just for 2 recent examples, we’ve seen this happen with hatred towards those from the Middle East and India immediately post-911 and more recently towards East Asians since COVID-19 became a hot-button issue.

 Contrary to current pop culture narratives within the US, we white Americans did not invent slavery or racial discrimination.